Popular Ukulele Songs to Play: Top 12

 Chords for This Song: A, Bm, B7, Db7, D, Em, Gbm, G

-But now, it has gained status as one of the most popular songs lately played on ukulele for the band Twenty-One Pilots.
-And there’s no surprise that they have made it a hit as it’s a lovely song.
+But now, it has gained status as one of the most popular songs lately played on the ukulele by the band Twenty-One Pilots.
+And there’s no surprise that they have made it a hit, as it’s a lovely song.

-This song has several chords, but their changes are easy enough.
-If you are not accustomed to playing the ukulele for hours, you should take it slow, a fantastic pace for a love melody.
+This”Can’t Help Falling In Love” has several chords, but their changes are easy enough.
+If you are not accustomed to playing an instrument for hours, you should take it slow, a fantastic pace for a love melody.

 Due to having it in the key of C, this song will hopefully stay within the range of most voices.